ARitz-Cracker/snowball-evolved/README.md

 This repository aims to provide a helpful collection of tools to reduce the performance overhead often associated with modern website development.
 At its center, is `acetewm`.

-## ACETEWM
+## CEWT
-_Aritz's Custom Element Template Engine With Markdown_
+_Custom Elements With (type-guarded) Templates_

 Currently only a fledgling project.
-Doesn't even have markdown yet.
-While the eventual goals involve multi-page static site generation and the ability to be used in rust-based web backends for server-side rendering, currently it can be used to help ease the development of single-page applications.
-Long story short, it makes using [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) and forms a lot easier to use with TypeScript. (docs... maybe)
+While the eventual goals involve multi-page static site generation and the ability to be used in rust-based (or maybe NodeJS) web backends for server-side rendering, currently it can be used to help ease the development of single-page applications.
+Long story short, it makes using [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) and forms a lot easier to use with TypeScript.
+More information can be found in `cewt`'s own README file.

 ## It's all unstable!
-Take a look at acetewm's version. `0.0.1-dev.10` see that?
-That's 2 preceeding zeros, which _does_ mean I'm very likely to make a breaking change. however, I _might_ not.
-Hence the pre-release version.